betaverse/postcss-lost-stylus/README.md

     * `localhost:8080`
 * edit and __save__:
     * `postcss-lost-stylus\src\css\styles.styl`
-    * your browser will refresh automatically with your changes
+    * your browser will refresh automatically with your __saved__ changes
+    * resize your browser window to view the responsive layout sample